 My daughter, Allie, called going to Liverpool my pilgrimage.
 Maybe it was.

-In the summer of 1963 I was 12-years-old and on the cusp of entering junior-high school.
+In the summer of 1963 I was twelve years old and on the cusp of entering junior-high school.
 Most people recall those transitional years between childhood and adolescence as awkward.
-Many, including me, struggled to manage more freedom, new social skills and raging hormones.
+Many, including me, struggled to manage more freedom, new social skills, and raging hormones.

 The musicians were only two or three years older than me, but seemed like grown men.
 Girls fawned over them.
 I was mesmerized by it all—the music, the swagger, the adulation.
 It had never occurred to me that someone close to my age in my hometown could do what they were doing.

 It’s All Too Much

 The music was new to me too.
 At home my mom’s radio was tuned to the Bobbys (Darin, Rydell, Vee), Brenda Lee, Lawrence Welk, Paul Anka, Connie Francis, Pat Boone, Percy Faith, and so on.
 I didn’t know music could be so visceral until I heard the Vandals play live on a summer night.